hellorahat/digit-recognition/README.md

 **features/zoning.py** implements the Zoning algorithm from scratch.

 **model/DecisionTree.py** implements the Decision Tree Classifier from scratch.
 Splits are computed based on Gini impurity.<br>
 **model/RandomForestClassifier.py** implements a Random Forest Classifier from scratch.
-The classifier uses bootstrap samping and random feature selection.
+The classifier uses bootstrap sampling and random feature selection.